Vittorio Scialoja: Minister

-On 11 December 1909 joined the centre-right Sonnino government as Minister of Justice.
-The government arrived in office with a conservative reform agenda which taken in aggregate won the overwhelming support in parliament.
+On 11 December 1909 he joined the centre-right Sonnino government as Minister of Justice.
+The government arrived in office with a conservative reform agenda which, taken in aggregate, won the overwhelming support in parliament.
 However it ran into opposition, as its predecessor had done, over a package of proposals intended to expand and develop the Italian sea transport sector, and without bothering with a parliamentary vote which he seemed likely to lose vote Sonnino resigned his government after just 110 days.
 This put an end to Scialoja's first ministerial career on 31 March 1910, after just 110 days.

 He returned to government, now under the leadership of Paolo Boselli, on 19 June 1916.
 The government was broadly based, reflecting the need to try and maximise support for the country's participation in the war.
 There were no fewer than seven ministers "without portfolio", of whom Vittorio Scialoja was one.
 Notwithstanding the uninformative ministerial title, historians with the benefit of hindsight identify Scialoja as the Minister for Propaganda in Boselli's government and / or as Italy's first Minister of Propaganda and the Press Abroad.
 His persuasive skills and strong belief in Italian participation in the war made the appointment a particularly appropriate one.
 The Boselli government lasted for nearly eighteenth months, during which Boselli robustly defended Marshall Cadorna and the other army commanders from parliamentary scrutiny.
 The government was unable to avoid its share of responsibility for the military catastrophe at Caporetto, however, and resigned with effect from 29 October 1917.
 Scialoja's government duties were taken on by Romeo Gallenga Stuart under the next administration.

 Scialoja's third ministerial term came in 1919.
 When Nitti created his first government he selected Tommaso Tittoni as his Foreign Minister, but Tittoni's health began to break down, probably on account of the strain imposed by the Paris Peace Conference, and Nitti found himself serving as his own Foreign Minister for several months.
 Sources differ over precise timelines, but in around November 1919 Vittorio Scialoja, who was already a key member of the little Italian delegation at Versailles, took over the Foreign Affairs portfolio, serving till 15 June 1920, following the collapse of the short-lived and terminally divided Nitti government.